-PPC can be a valuable tool for improving visibility, messaging, and customer acquisition for just about any business.
+Pay Per Click advertising (PPC) can be a valuable tool for improving visibility, messaging, and customer acquisition for just about any business.
 But many times, when companies try to handle their own paid search campaigns, the results can be lackluster or non-existent.
 Don’t lose hope.
-No matter your ad spend, you can use this 9-step checklist to improve PPC performance in your paid media campaigns.
+No matter what your ad spend is, we’ve put together a 9-step checklist to improve PPC performance in your paid media campaigns.

 If the account isn’t structured to fit your business, you’ll probably have an issue seeing any results.
 Some accounts are structured based on the products or services they offer.
 Some are structured based on the problem they solve, or the audiences they intend to service.

 Avoid trying to build one campaign that tries to market all the products or services you offer.
 Break apart your keyword lists into small segments and build separate ad groups and campaigns, so you can customize your creative to fit the searcher’s needs and intent.
 This allows you to allocate more budget to the segments doing well, without adding funding to areas that underperform.

 2. Always test ad performance to measure your PPC success

 The difference between two ads with a subtle copy change can be enormous.
 Continually test your ads and don’t let underperforming ads run too long, as they can drag down results and unnecessarily increase costs.
 Take stock in the ads you serve — the conversion rates, CTRs, and post-click engagement stats and make sure the new ads you write can beat the current champion.

 Ask yourself: Does the new ad have better engagement?
 Does it generate conversions at a lower CPA?
 Does it have a better CTR?
 Are my CPCs lower?

 Focus on creating engaging ads, then focus on generating conversion volume, and lastly focus on optimizing by cost per conversion.

 3. Create PPC ad groups for related keywords